OpenObservability/OpenObservability/GOVERNANCE.md

 ### Governance changes

+Changes to this document are discussed publicly on the [public mailing list][public].

 Changes to this document are made by the project lead.

-If no project lead is alive or named, changes to this document are discussed publicly on the [public mailing list][public].
-Any change requires a supermajority in favor.
 Editorial changes may be made by rough consensus unless challenged.

 ### Other matters